yashojha87/atlassian-mcp-server/README.md

 #### Bitbucket Data Center
 1. Log in to Bitbucket
-2. Go to Personal Settings > Personal access tokens
+2. Go to Manage Account > HTTP access tokens
 3. Click "Create token"
 4. Set a name and permissions
 5. Generate and copy the token immediately